11 Best Hikes in Killarney Provincial Park, ON

 Chikanishing Creek is a lovely hike that affords beautiful high views over the creek, Georgian Bay, and islands and rocks.
 It also allows direct access to the rocky shoreline of Georgian Bay.

-This three-kilometer hike traverses rock ridges along Chikanishing Creek all the way out to the bay.
+This three-kilometer hike traverses rock ridges along Chikanishing Creek all the way out to Georgian Bay.
 To the highest lookout, just before the descent to the shoreline, the trail is relatively easy to moderate.
 Beyond the lookout, the trail makes its way down to the water, with some tricky rock sections that may require the use of both arms and legs to climb over ridges.

-Along the shoreline, the smooth rocks offer a delightful area to relax or go for a swim on a hot day.
+On a hot summer's day, I suggest going right to the end.
+Along the shoreline, the smooth rocks offer a delightful area to relax or go for a swim.
 Long, wide veins of quartzite run through the red rock and snake their way into the shockingly clear water.
 The trail then climbs back up and over the ridge and returns through a forest path.

 Granite Ridge